Master Juba: Later life and death, 1850–1854

-During January 1854 the English newspaper Northern Daily Times carried adverts for a show at the Royal Colosseum Theatre in Paradise Street, Liverpool, featuring "the celebrated Boz's Juba, immortalised by Charles Dickens in his notes on America".
+During January 1854 the English newspaper Northern Daily Times carried adverts for a show at the Royal Colosseum Theatre in Paradise Street, Liverpool, featuring "the celebrated Boz's Juba, immortalized by Charles Dickens in his notes on America".
 In 1854 a cholera epidemic broke out in Liverpool, causing heavy mortality.
-On 3 February 1854 the death was registered in the city of a man named "Bois Juba" and the Oxford Dictionary of National Biography accepts "Bois Juba" as a probable clerical error for "Boz's Juba", the sobriquet by which Juba was best known in England.
+On February 3, 1854 the death was registered in the city of a man named "Bois Juba" and the Oxford Dictionary of National Biography accepts "Bois Juba" as a probable clerical error for "Boz's Juba", the sobriquet by which Juba was best known in England.
 It points out that other biographical details given on the death certificate - that the deceased was an American-born musician, aged 30 - correspond to Juba's.
-"Bois Juba" was registered as having died in the fever ward of the Brownlow Hill infirmary in Liverpool, and was buried on 6 February 1854 in the free part of the cemetery of the nearby church of St Martin's.
+"Bois Juba" was registered as having died in the fever ward of the Brownlow Hill infirmary in Liverpool, and was buried on February 6, 1854 in the free part of the cemetery of the nearby church of St Martin's.
 St Martin's was damaged by bombing during World War II and later demolished, and although graveyard burials were re-interred at St Mary's Church, Walton-on-the-Hill the exact location of Juba's grave is therefore unknown.

 The cause of Juba's death is a matter of speculation.
 Winter cited his "almost superhuman schedule" and the "[burning] up his energies and health" as the culprits.
 Assuming all of the Jubas are the same person, the record suggests that Juba worked day and night for 11 years—from 1839 to 1850.
 Especially in his early days, Juba worked for food and would have been served the typical tavern meal of the time, fried eels and ale.
 Such a demanding schedule, coupled with poor food and little sleep, likely doomed Juba to his early death.